-Set Splash Screen
+Extra Settings - Set Splash Screen

 Use this to set a splash screen.
-Implements the SPL command.
+Implements the \SPL command.

-Set Control Port
+Extra Settings - Set Control Port

 Use this to change the default control port.
-Implements the com?main command.
+Implements the \com?main command.

-Set Aux Escape
+Extra Settings - Set Aux Escape

 Use this to change the aux escape character from the default 0x0d (return).
-Implements the auxEsc command.
+Implements the \auxEsc command.

-Set Touch Switch Debounce
+Extra Settings - Set Touch Debounce

 Use this to change the touch debounce from the default 100ms.
-Implements the debounce command.
+Implements the \debounce command.

-Enable Bitmap Compression
+Extra Settings - Enable Bitmap Compression

 This box is normally checked which means that all bitmaps above a certain size are compressed.
 This checkbox allows all bitmaps to be stored uncompressed.
 The tradeoff is speed versus size: compressed are smaller but slower to display.
-Independent of this checkbox, any file with the string ".unc" in the file name will not be compressed.
+Independent of this checkbox, any file with the lower-case string ".unc" in the file name will not be compressed.
 To see if a file will be compressed or not, highlight the file name in the "BMP List" window and the information will be displayed to the right.

-Custom Palette
+Extra Settings - Custom Palette